 The Chicago Cultural Center

 This has been a stalwart of Chicago’s cultural landscape for many years now, but it has been somewhat eclipsed by more recent developments.
 It is a great bet if you’re in the mood for something more cultural, but you don’t know exactly what you fancy.
 The architecture is an attraction in itself, and it houses any number of free or cheap exhibits on a huge range of subjects.
-Do yourself a favour, and pop along for a visit.

 The Randolph Street Market